tinify/wordpress-plugin/readme.txt

 = Optional configuration =

-The API key can also be configured in wp-config.php.
-To do this you may add the following PHP code to your wp-config.php file.
+The API key can also be configured in your *wp-config.php* file.
+To do this you can add the following PHP code that sets the API key.

-define( 'TINY_API_KEY', 'YOUR_API_KEY_HERE' );
+`define( 'TINY_API_KEY', 'YOUR_API_KEY_HERE' );`

-Once set up you will see a message on the media settings page.
+Once set up you will see a message on the *Settings > Media* page.
 This will work for normal and multisite WordPress installations.

 == Screenshots ==